Zonisamide - Drug Monograph

 • Pregnancy test if applicable

-• Renal function tests every 6-12 months
+• Renal function annually

 • Body weight regularly